utlib/iiif-to-go-api/README.md

 To begin, simply run `start.bat` for Windows, `start.command` for Mac OS X, or `start.sh` for Ubuntu.
 The box should start up within a minute.
 When it is done starting up, a browser window should appear navigated to `http://localhost:8000` displaying the API's main interface.
 The default login credentials are `superuser / goiiifapi`.

+To add images to the build-in Loris server, simply drag image files into the `loris` shared directory.
+The IIIF Image URL prefix for images added this way is: `http://localhost:8111/loris/synced/<name of image plus extension>`

+To view your IIIF API's top-level collection in Mirador, visit `http://localhost:8222`.

 To end, simply run `stop.bat` for Windows, `stop.command` for Mac OS X, or `stop.sh` for Ubuntu.

 *Command Line Usage: You can also start IIIF API in a Box using `vagrant up` and shut it down using `vagrant halt`.*